bdezray/GEODE-Curate-A-Thon/_docs/Protocol/Paper Search Strategies.md

 ### Searching by BioProject ID

 Search [Google Scholar](https://scholar.google.com/) for the associated BioProject ID (listed in the title of the BioProject (listed in the **project_acc_bioprj** in the Google form) and see if you can find anything.
-Sample instructions are below:
+Access a [Video Tutorial](https://psu.mediaspace.kaltura.com/media/GEODE+Curate-A-ThonA+Searching+by+BioProject+ID/1_at09s3u9) walking you through the searching by BioProject ID search strategy and/or see sample instructions are below:

 1.Copy/paste the BioProject ID (listed in the **project_acc_bioprj** field in the Google form) into Google Scholar and search.